The Ultimate Guide to Museums in Charlotte

 Neighborhood: Plaza Midwood

-In the permanent Backcountry Gallery, learn what life was like here centuries ago for residents—including the Catawba Nation, European immigrants and African Americans—through housing replicas, artifacts, maps and historic exhibits.
+In the permanent Backcountry Gallery, learn what life was like in the Charlotte region centuries ago for residents—including the Catawba Nation, European immigrants and African Americans—through housing replicas, artifacts and maps.
 Rotating exhibits celebrate other unique perspectives of Charlotte's history.

 Gaston County Museum